 LEGO® Sonic the HedgehogTM: Sonic's Campfire Clash ©SEGA.
 All rights reserved.
 SEGA is registered in the U.S. Patent and Trademark Office.
-SEGA and SONIC THE HEDGEHOG are either registered trademarks or trademarks of SEGA CORPORATION.

-LEGO, the LEGO logo and the Minifigure are trademarks of the LEGO Group. ©2025 The LEGO Group.
+SEGA and SONIC THE HEDGEHOG SEGA CORPORATION.
+LEGO, the LEGO logo and the Minifigure are trademarks of the LEGO Group, ©2025 The LEGO Group.